arduino/docs-content/content/retired/06.getting-started-guides/ArduinoYun/ArduinoYun.md

 #### Install additional software on Linux

-The Yún comes with several pieces of software pre-installed on OpenWrt-Yun, including "curl" and "python".
+The Yún comes with several pieces of software pre-installed on OpenWrt-Yun, including `curl` and `python`.
 You may want to install other software on the Yún.
 On Linux systems, additional software can be installed using a tool called the "package management system".
 For more information, refer to the [package manager tutorial](/en/Tutorial/YunPackageManager).

 The text of the Arduino getting started guide is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 Code samples in the guide are released into the public domain.